cuba-platform/ldap-addon/README.md

 6. Before using the component as a part of your application, it is vital to configure initial values for connecting to the LDAP server, and to set up basic attribute names for the LDAP user in the `app.properties` file.
 An example of how to set up these properties is given below.
-Learn more about the application properties [here](#appendix-a-application-properties).
+Learn more about the application properties in  [Aappendix A](#appendix-a-application-properties).

 ```properties
 ldap.contextSourceUrl = ldap://localhost:10389